openphacts/Void-Editor2/README.md

 - Upload your data to allow statistical analysis
 - Connect to your sparql endpoint to allow statistical analysis
 - Connects to ORCID to get information about dataset owner
+- Cite the distribution formats the data is available in
+- Reference incorporating datasets
 - Exports VoID
 - Allows users to view there progress so far - with "under the hood"